 People Leadership vision These first are central to the Manchester Model of regeneration.
-There is a Partnerships Short lines of decision-making Clarity consensus that the leadership in Manchester had a clear long-term vision of how they wanted to change the city.
+There is a consensus that the leadership in Manchester had a clear long-term vision of how Partnerships they wanted to change the city.
 Central to this was re-establishing Manchester's position as a regional centre and reviving the city centre economy.
-Both of these were to be achieved by encouraging a 'new economy' based on services and a trading centre and second, the universities.
+Both of these were to be achieved by encouraging a 'new economy' based on services and Short lines of decision-making Clarity high technology.
+Both drew on underused strengths, first Manchester's history as a trading centre and second, the universities.
 Confidence and certainty The short lines of decision-making were able to produce certainty and flexibility in the decision-making process.
 This gave confidence to potential investors who felt that they were able to work with the City Council.
 Rather than being prescriptive, the City Council outlined its vision and was prepared to show flexibility in how its aims were to be achieved.
 Place Community involvement Beyond Manchester, assessments of regeneration initiatives suggest that if they are to be sustained after their funding ceases they need to have engaged with their host community.
 Even in places such as Trafford Park and Salford where there are businesses and an entirely new resident population (respectively) there is a need to 'embed' the new population into the area if gains are to be sustained.
-Clear assessment of the local problem - linking need with opportunity problem - problem in the area?
-In Hulme this was housing, in Trafford Park it was the ed with need to make the area attractive to new businesses.
-To make the intervention Sufficient funding and focus The experience of the Single Regeneration Budget Community Fund was that putting small sums into multiple schemes resulted in disappointing results.
+Clear assessment of the local problem - linking need with opportunity The problem may require inputs from many agencies, but what is the lead problem in the area?
+In Hulme this was housing, in Trafford Park it was the need to make the area attractive to new businesses.
+To make the intervention sustainable it is important to ensure that the need of local people can be met in the long-term by opportunities in the local economy.
+Sufficient funding and focus The experience of the Single Regeneration Budget Community Fund was that putting small sums into multiple schemes resulted in disappointing results.
 Experience in East Manchester in the past has also shown that insufficient inputs fail to generate a momentum that leads to sustainable change.